 The Shepsky is a mixed breed dog–a cross between the German Shepherd and Siberian Husky dog breeds.
-Compact, energetic, and loyal, these pups inherited some of the best qualities from both of their parents.
+Medium in size, energetic, and loyal, these pups inherited some of the best qualities from both of their parents.

 The Shepsky is also commonly called the Gerberian Shepsky.
 Despite their unfortunate status as a designer breed, you can find these mixed-breed dogs in shelters and breed specific rescues, so remember to adopt!
 Don’t shop!